vari24/forks-and-clones-readme-online-web-sp-000/README.md

 ## Use `git fork` via GitHub to Clone Other Organization's Repositories Into Your Own.

-Forking a GitHub repository is just a way to create a personal duplicate of it.
-When you fork a lab, GitHub creates a duplicate from the source organization's version of the repo to **your** duplicate of the repo.
+Forking a GitHub repository is just a way to create a personal online duplicate of it.
+When you fork a lab, GitHub creates a duplicate from the source organization's online version of the repo to **your** local duplicate of the repo.
 It's like saying "Hey, can I have the Louvre's version of _The Mona Lisa_?"
-The Louve would say no. But if you were to create an exact duplicate by _forking_ it from `louvre/mona_lisa` to `your-name/mona_lisa` the Louvre would be cut out of the, pardon the pun, picture.
+The Louve would say no. If you were to create an exact online duplicate by _forking_ it from `louvre/mona_lisa` to `your-name/mona_lisa` the Louvre would be cut out of the, pardon the pun, picture.
 You could then copy *your* organization's version to *your* local machine with `git clone`.